-- Participatory and inclusive peace-building
+- Arts-based, participatory and inclusive peace-building

-- Dialogue and conflict transformation
+- Dialogue, reconciliation and conflict transformation

 - Visual and action research methods (specialist in photovoice and participatory visual methods and approaches)

 - Participatory and community arts and media

-- Collaborative and participatory (visual) approaches
+- Ethics in collaborative and participatory approaches

 - Arts evaluation and impact